-Citation – Mention of your business name or address on another webpage, with or without a backlink.
+Citation – Mention your business name or address on another webpage, with or without a backlink.

 Cloak – When you show different content to search engines and humans.
-Usually serving up a highly optimised page to search engine bots and an entirely different page to human visitors.
+Usually serving up a highly optimized page to search engine bots and an entirely different page to human visitors.

-Content Management System (CMS) – A user friendly system to manage and publish a range of content online including text, images & videos.
-This blog is run on the WordPress CMS.
+Content Management System (CMS) – A user-friendly system to manage and publish a range of content online including text, images & videos.
+This blog is run on WordPress CMS.